kc1r74p/delete-package-versions/README.md

   # Defaults to 1.
   num-old-versions-to-delete:

+  # specify 'container' if you want to delete a package from ghcr.io
+  # Defaults to empty string.
+  # Only in use if ghcr.io is the target
+  package-type:

+  # specify a tag name which should not be removed
+  # Defaults to 'latest' string.
+  # Required if ghcr.io is the target
+  ignore-tag:

   # The token used to authenticate with GitHub Packages.
   # Defaults to github.token.
   # Required if deleting a version from a package hosted in a different repo than the one executing the workflow.